 - 1. Talk with nursing/PA/EMS providers about significant health issues, medical history, and recommendations that participant has been given thus far. - 2.
 Review Participant Information form, paying particular attention to falls history, concerns about balance/falling, and any home safety issues. - 3.
 Review Assessment Summary form, noting results for blood pressure, vision, cognition, and medications. - 4.
 Determine whether any tests should be omitted or modified in light of participant's health issues. - 5.
-Administer the following tests (if appropriate) as described in Instruction Manual: - a.
+Administer the following tests (if appropriate) as described in "Tests and Measures" section (tests can be administered in any order): - a.
 Four Stage Balance Test - b.
 Grip Strength (record in lbs, and indicate this on the form) - c.
 Chair Stands - d.
 TUG - 6.
-As each test is completed and recorded, review recommendations with participant, and check box for each recommendation that you make. - 7.
+As each test is completed and recorded, review recommendations with participant. - 7.
 Review ABC scale score and RAPA score in light of participant's performance on physical performance tests, and make recommendations as appropriate. - 8.
 Use decision tree to determine whether participant is at increased risk for falls. - 9.
 If participant is at increased risk: - a.
-Talk with participant about date for follow-up appointment, and add this on the Assessment Summary form. - b.
-Select appropriate exercises for participant, recording your recommendations on the Exercise Prescription form. - c.
-If appropriate, give participant ankle cuff weights, and instruct him/her in correct amount of weight to use. - d.
-Instruct participant in how to perform the exercises. - 10.
+Select appropriate exercises for participant, recording your recommendations on the Exercise Prescription form. - b.
+If appropriate, give participant ankle cuff weights, and instruct him/her in correct amount of weight (if any) to use.
+Participants may benefit from practicing donning and doffing the cuff, even without any weight in it. - c.
+Instruct participant in how to perform the exercises. - d.
+Give the participant an exercise/falls calendar that will cover at least six months after the initial CHAMP visit.
+Ask the participant to record his/her exercise and walking time each day, and to indicate either "yes" or "no" to the question of whether he/she had a fall that day. - e.
+Talk with the participant about date for follow-up appointment, and add this on the Assessment Summary form. - f.
+Explain to the participant that he/she will be receiving a follow-up call from a health professional student to see how the participant is doing and to answer any questions.
+Note that this call may come from 919 or other area code. - g.
+Remind participant to bring exercise/falls calendar to the next appointment. - 10.
 If participant is NOT at increased risk: - a.
 Give participant a copy of the standard exercises. - b.
 Provide exercise instruction to participant. - c.
-Make a copy of the Assessment Summary form and give to the participant.
+Make a copy of the Assessment Summary form and give to the participant if requested.